Local Node Differential Privacy: Introduction

 \subsection{Our Techniques}

-Our algorithms, lower bounds, and structural results require the development of new techniques tailored to \LNDP.
-Unlike in the local model for tabular data, the inputs of the parties in an \LNDP computation necessarily overlap: each edge appears in the views of both endpoints.
-Our algorithms account for, and even exploit, this overlap.
-However, our lower bounds show that, despite the correlations among the outputs of local randomizers induced by this overlap, \LNDP algorithms cannot reliably distinguish some very different graph families, implying that our algorithms for several tasks are essentially optimal.
+Our algorithms, lower bounds, and structural results require the development of new techniques specific to \LNDP.
+Unlike in the local model for tabular data, the inputs of the parties in an \LNDP computation necessarily overlap (e.g., each edge appears in the views of both endpoints).
+The bulk of the technical challenges in \LNDP stem from this overlap.